nprintf/ecksemzee/README.md

 Hello i am known as *xms* online(you'll never get my real identity`>:)`).
-I publish few of programs I made on my spare time as well as one large project(hint: a game!).
-Aside from programming, I am also and artist and fit.
+I publish few of programs I made on my spare time as well as one large project(hint: a game!) that I have yet to release(alpha release will be available at some point).
+Aside from programming, I am also and artist and sportistic.

 here's the uneeded stats